newjersey/navigator.business.nj.gov/content/src/anytime-action-license-reinstatements/pharmacy-cds-reinstatement.md

 :::callout{ showHeader="true" headerText="What if I don't reinstate my registration?" showIcon="false" calloutType="conditional" }

 * You cannot dispense or store any CDS
-* You may be subject to severe legal consequences and fines if you continue to prescribe or dispense controlled substances
+* You may be subject to legal consequences and fines if you continue to prescribe or dispense controlled substances

 :::